Guidance under regulation 13 of the Health Protection (Coronavirus Restrictions) (No.2) (Wales) Regulations 2020.

 When does the guidance apply?

 The requirement applies in a very broad range of circumstances, including every kind of workplace which is open.
-This includes for example public services, health and social care premises, schools and childcare settings, call centres, hospitality businesses, commercial and industrial premises, construction sites and other open sites such as roadworks and outdoor places including livestock markets.
+This includes for example public services, health and social care premises, schools and childcare settings, call centres, commercial and industrial premises, construction sites and other open sites such as roadworks and outdoor places including livestock markets.

 It also applies to taxis and to public transport, but in addition the operators of these services must have regard to specific guidance about the legal obligation on passengers to wear a face covering and about providing information to passengers about this obligation.